Our Research

 Does Arkansas have good online colleges and universities?

-Arkansas offers a wide range of online degree options that stand out for their affordability.
-U.S. News & World Report ranks University of Arkansas’s (UA) online bachelor’s degree programs No. 24 in the entire nation, which speaks to their good quality.
-UA is ranked particularly high in online bachelor’s programs for veterans (No. 16 in the nation) and online bachelor’s in business (No. 13 in the nation).
+Arkansas offers a wide range of online degree options that stand out for their high quality.
+For example, U.S. News & World Report ranks the University of Arkansas as the No. 35 school in the country for best online bachelor’s degree programs and No. 12 for best online bachelor’s in business programs.
 The state also offers numerous online graduate degree options.

 Do online college credits in Arkansas cost more than in-person classes?